LoyaltyNZ/hoodoo/guides_1000_env_vars.md

 If running in an AMQP/Alchemy based environment, service log data is sent to queue name `platform.logging` by default, unless you set this variable to an alternative queue name.

+#### `AMQ_ANALYTICS_LOGGING_ENDPOINT`

+Related to `AMQ_LOGGING_ENDPOINT`, this variable is optional.
+If defined, its value is used as a RabbitMQ routing key in the case, very specifically, of a message logged with a `code` of `analytics`.
+If the variable is not set, the same routing key is used for all messages regardless of logged code; else log data using that particular logged code will be streamed off to another Rabbit queue using the given alternative routing key.

+If unset, the default value falls back to the routing key determined from `AMQ_LOGGING_ENDPOINT`.
+If leaning on the default log key of `platform.logging`, the recommended analytics key is `platform.analytics`.

 #### `MEMCACHED_HOST`

 Used by the service session engine and the Dalli gem to talk to a Memcached instance at the indicated URL.
 If absent, Hoodoo assumes that Memcached is not available.